The Best Sports Compression Socks Reviewed

 Socks a little too long

-The Vitalsox VT1211 is an Italian sock which has been used extensively by pro football players for decades.
+The Vitalsox VT1211 is an Italian sock that has been used extensively by pro football players for decades.
 It provides a high level of arch support, along with graduated compression to fast track blood supply to the area.Read more

 The Vitalsox VT1211 is lightly padded throughout to provide an even level of support.
 There is extra support in the arch and heel to offset the impact of heel strike.
 There is also built-in odor resistance.